dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 title: "Preschool for All"
 permalink: /preschool-for-all/
 ---
+<h1>Current Priority</h1>

+After Measure DD's narrow loss at the ballot box in November 2022--largely because Big Biotech spent $500,000+ to stop us--Peninsula DSA is considering our next steps.
+South San Francisco preschool teachers, childcare providers, labor organizers, and Measure DD supporters are invited to contact our Steering Committee ([info@ece4allssf.org](mailto:info@ece4allssf.org)) to discuss the campaign and to share ideas re: future efforts to win Preschool for All SSF.

-<h1>Current Campaign</h1>
+<h1>Past Campaign</h1>

 <img src="../assets/images/Yes on DD Banner.jpg" width="75%" height="auto" />

 <h2>Preschool for All SSF (Yes on Measure DD)</h2>

-Peninsula DSA’s Preschool for All working group is organizing for the success of the DSA-endorsed Preschool for All South San Francisco campaign / [Yes on Measure DD](http://ece4allssf.org/), which will
+Peninsula DSA’s Preschool for All working group spent two years organizing for the success of the DSA-endorsed Preschool for All South San Francisco campaign / [Yes on Measure DD](http://ece4allssf.org/), which would
 1. fully fund high-quality preschool to all children aged 2.5 to 5 years old whose families live or work in South City,
 2. provide a living wage to all early care and education (ECE) workers, and
 3. pay for it all by levying a modest parcel tax on South City's largest commercial office properties.

 <h3>Meetings</h3>

-**Yes on Measure DD coalition meeting**
-<br>Every Tuesday, 5:30 pm Pacific
-<br>Zoom meeting ID: 878 1757 9854
-<br>Passcode: see #wg-universal-pre-k (Slack)

-**How to organize with us**
-<br>Let's talk to every South City voter before Election Day on November 8, 2022!
-- Come canvass in South City on a weekend morning
-- Join a Monday or Wednesday night phonebank

-Full details [here](http://ece4allssf.org/volunteer/)—or just [sign up](https://docs.google.com/forms/d/e/1FAIpQLSdnBsUNfUiVZwwY36Ayre4GrZ-IZ2Ax_EtrAVdRcaGuZgAzlg/viewform?usp=sf_link) as a volunteer and we'll be in touch!
+None currently scheduled

 <img src="../assets/images/ECE 4 All SSF coalition at City Hall rally 2022.06.03.png" width="50%" height="auto" />